Introduction to Learn Jazz Piano eBook 4

-The best way to use this book is in conjunction with my learn jazz piano video course.
+The best way to use this jazz piano eBook is in conjunction with my learn jazz piano video course.

 Over the years, many accomplished classical pianists have asked me to teach them jazz improvisation.
 It has never ceased to amaze me that they can sight read a Mozart Sonata, yet are usually totally unable to improvise.
 They are equally amazed that ‘we’ can just sit at the piano and make up stuff.
 Apparently, for a number of these talented classical musicians, the subject of improvisation was virtually ignored in a three-year music degree course, even though great composers such as J. S. Bach were famed for their improvisatory skills.